 Part Six Health Informatics Courses

-Universities vary on class course requirements for health informatics degrees.
+Universities will vary on course requirements for health informatics degrees.
 However, in general, students achieving an education in health information will learn about the following topics:

-- Science courses, such as Anatomy and Physiology, Pharmacology, Medical Terminology
+- Science courses, such as Anatomy and Physiology, Pharmacology, and Medical Terminology

 - Foundations of Health Informatics

 - Ethical Issues in IT

 - Legal and Ethical Issues